QUAREP-LiMi/WG1-Automation/Microscope_Systems/Nikon-CSU_W1/README.md

 # Introduction
-This program was tested successfully a specific microscope.
+This program was tested successfully in a specific microscope.
 We provide it in the hope that it is helpful, but we cannot provide support or warranty of any kind.
 Differences between similar microscopes (filters, light paths, etc.) are to be expected and the usually minor adaptations needed from one to another require the understanding of the code.
 Despite unlikely, damage to